We hope you enjoy your visit to our Cathedral and to the Scottish Highlands.

 Chapter House and Old Boys’ School

-At the rear of the cathedral is the octagonal chapter house and beside the cathedral is the Old Boys’ School which in summer ( June to October in 2016) houses the Cathedral tea Room and Shop, here visitors can find refreshments and souvenirs.
+At the rear of the cathedral is the octagonal chapter house and beside the cathedral is the Old Boys’ School which in summer ( June to October in 2016) houses the Cathedral Cafe and Shop, where visitors can find refreshments and souvenirs.
 Across the car park stands the former Bishop’s House, Eden Court, now incorporated into the theatre which perpetuates the name of the cathedral’s founder.

 We hope you have enjoyed your visit to the Cathedral.
 Please do not leave without spending a few moments in prayer, thanking God for all his blessings, and praying for the clergy and congregation who seek to develop this beautiful Cathedral as a centre of Christian devotion and service.
 The building is maintained entirely by the voluntary gifts of the congregation and our visitors, and we should be grateful if you would make a contribution to our future work before you go.